-Special Thursday Evening Schedule for June and July 2021: We have a beginning and novice sailor class every Thursday evening beginning at 6:00.
+Special Thursday Evening Schedule: We have a beginning and novice sailor class every Thursday evening beginning at 6:00.
 Here you learn how to rig a boat, the names of all the parts of the boat, the different points of sailing and many other skills.
 If the wind cooperates we try to get everyone into a boat with a chance to take the tiller.

-Sign-Up Form: In order to sail with us, we ask that you fill out our registration form and sign a release of liability.
-Here is a link to the release, downloadable as a Word document.
+Newcomers Invited: We invite all skill levels (from rank beginner to world class expert) to learn about our fleet and submit a fleet membership application.
+In order to sail with us, we ask that you fill out our registration form and sign a release of liability.
+Here is a separate link to the release, downloadable as a Word document.
 Please fill it out and sign it either manually or electronically then email it as indicated on the form, or bring it to the dock with you and hand it to a fleet officer.

 Boat Damage: Each skipper will also acknowledge responsibility for any damage to a boat under his/her command.
 A skipper who uses a loaner boat in a regatta may purchase regatta boat damage insurance from our national organization, Snipe Class International Racing Association-USA (SCIRA-USA).

 Winter Wet Suit Requirement: Sailors who participate in our loaner boats are required to wear at least a surfer "shorty" wetsuit during any race activity between December 15 and February 15.
 We have some wetsuits available to loan.